gliderlabs/docker-consul/README.md

 It's recommended you keep your check logic simple, such as using inline `curl` or `ping` commands.
 Otherwise, keep in mind the default shell is `ash`.

 If you absolutely need to customize startup configuration, you can extend this image by making a new Dockerfile based on this one and having a `config` directory containing config JSON files.
 They will be added to the image you build via ONBUILD hooks.
+You can also add packages with `opkg`.
+See [docs on the Busybox image]((https://github.com/progrium/busybox)) for more info.

 ## Sponsor